reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 In this lab, you began by writing code to generate vibration telemetry data.
 Next, you created a message route to direct this data to Azure Blob Storage.
 Finally, you set up an Azure Stream Analytics job to process and analyze the incoming telemetry data in real time.

-## You have successfully completed the Lab!!
+## You have successfully completed the Lab